fortrabbit/blog/how-to-use-github-actions.md

 ## The goal

-For now, let's build a prototype to deploy code to GitHub to trigger a simple Javascript build process and automatic deployment to fortrabbit afterwards.
+For now, let's build a prototype to deploy code to GitHub to trigger a simple JavaScript build process and automatic deployment to fortrabbit afterwards.

 ## Get ready